mozilla/persona/README.md

 To run the BrowserID service locally, you must first:

-1. (Optionally) Fork the main `mozilla/browserid` repository.
-2. Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-3. Run `npm install` from the root of your local clone.
+2. Run `npm install` from the root of your local clone.

 You can then start the BrowserID suite of services by running `npm start` from the root of your local clone.